Infiniti Q30 review

 The Q30 is only available with five doors and five seats, but space isn't particularly generous.
 Taller drivers may find the footwell cramped, while those in the back arent overly endowed with head or legroom.
 There is quite a lip along the top of the doors, which taller people may find themselves having to stoop under.

 Passengers using the middle seat will be in for more of a squeeze, too, and there is the annoyance of the large transmission tunnel on the floor.
 In Sport models, the dark headlining combined with the large C-pillars mean it feels a bit claustrophobic.

 Cabin storage isn’t brilliant, either.
 The glovebox is large enough for a 500ml water bottle, as are the door pockets but there’s not a lot more space other than that.
 There is the option of adding storage in the armrest to help ease the problem.

 Boot space is 368-litres and whether you could actually use its full capacity is debatable.
 The shape of the boot is quite awkward because of the curves of the hatch.

 Visibility out of the front isn’t outstanding because of the chunky A-pillars but it doesn’t cause any massive problems.
-The back window is large but because the rear window line is high it’s tough to get a clear view out.

 Image 7 of 12